ci-lab-cz/easydock/README.md

 1. Using `--sdf` argument of the main script `easydock` will return top poses with docking scores.
 If there were several enumerated stereoisomers, it will return the pose and the score of the best scoring stereoisomer only.

-2. Using `get_sdf_from_dock_db` script. it has a rich set of settings and can return SDF as well as SMILES files.
+2. Using `get_sdf_from_easydock` script. it has a rich set of settings and can return SDF as well as SMILES files.
 The only restriction it cannot currently return the best pose among enumerated stereoisomers.
 In this case it is advised to use the previous option and invoke `easydock -o database.db --sdf` on the database with docked molecules.

 #### Examples

 Extract top poses with their scores (additional information in DB fields can be extracted only for the top poses):
 ```
-get_sdf_from_dock_db -i output.db -o output.sdf --fields docking_score
+get_sdf_from_easydock -i output.db -o output.sdf --fields docking_score
 ```
 Retrieve second poses for compounds `mol_1` and `mol_4` in SDF format:
 ```
-get_sdf_from_dock_db -i output.db -o output.sdf -d mol_1 mol_4 --poses 2
+get_sdf_from_easydock -i output.db -o output.sdf -d mol_1 mol_4 --poses 2
 ```
 Instead of a list of ids a text file can be supplied as an argument `-d`.

 Retrieve top poses for compounds with docking score less than -10:
 ```
-get_sdf_from_dock_db -i output.db -o output.sdf --fields docking_score --add_sql 'docking_score < -10'
+get_sdf_from_easydock -i output.db -o output.sdf --fields docking_score --add_sql 'docking_score < -10'
 ```